-Using an angiotensin receptor blocker (ARB) drug is associated with an increased risk of cancer, especially lung cancer, according to a meta-regression analysis of randomised trials by a cardiologist from the Department of Cardiology, Acibadem University Medical School, Istanbul, Turkey.
+Using an angiotensin receptor blocker (ARB) drug is associated with an increased risk of cancer, especially lung cancer, according to a meta-regression analysis of randomised trials from Acibadem University Medical School, Turkey.

 Angiotensin receptor blocker use and cancer